 In December 2002 when the Parliament of India enacted the Securitisation Act 2002 (THE SECURITISATION AND RECONSTRUCTION OF FINANCIAL ASSETS AND ENFORCEMENT OF SECURITY INTEREST ACT), 2002), it paved the way for asset reconstruction business in India.
 Before the enactment of the Securitisation Act, of 2002, banks and financial institutions had no option but to enforce their security interests through the court process, which was extremely time-consuming.

 Asset Reconstruction Companies in India

-After the implementation of the act many asset reconstruction companies (ARCs) were formed.
-The Asset Reconstruction Company of India Ltd (ARCIL) was the first one and pioneered building business of asset reconstruction in India.
-It was promoted by ICICI bank, IDBI bank, and SBI.
-Over past many years, ARCIL has launched NPAs resolution initiative through working with banking system and also launched subsidiary ARMS to handle retail NPA cases.
+After the implementation of the act, many asset reconstruction companies (ARCs) were formed.
+The Asset Reconstruction Company of India Ltd (ARCIL) was the first one and pioneered the building business of asset reconstruction in India.
+It was promoted by ICICI Bank, IDBI Bank, and SBI.
+Over the past many years, ARCIL has launched NPA resolution initiatives by working with the banking system and also launched a subsidiary ARMS to handle retail NPA cases.
 Presently there are about fourteen Asset Reconstruction Company of India Ltd (ARCIL) in the country.
 Prominent among them are ARCIL, ASREC, India SME Asset Reconstruction Company Limited (ISARC), Pegasus Assets Reconstruction Pvt.
 Ltd., Reliance Asset Reconstruction Company Ltd, etc.